These 10 useful and important apps will make life so much easier for newcomers to Canada.

 4. Weather Apps

-Around 4 pm, I came out of the library and instantly regretted inhabiting on earth.
+Around 4 pm, I came out of the library and instantly regretted inhabiting planet earth.
 I was hit by a menacing blast of cold that nearly knocked me over.

-After weighing the pros and cons of walking to my Airbnb vs calling an Uber for a less than a 10-minute walk, I decided to brave the cold.
+After weighing the pros and cons of walking to my hotel vs calling an Uber for a less than 10-minute walk, I decided to brave the cold.

 How?
-I sprinted like Usain Bolt all the way from the library to the Airbnb.
+I sprinted like Usain Bolt all the way from the library to my hotel.
 I’m sure some people wondered if someone was pursuing me.